top of page

 Glenn Holdaway is a Los Angeles-based trumpet player, composer and horn arranger whose young career has been clearly influenced by a deep appreciation of Reggae, Jazz and Funk.
 His keen sense of melody has solidified him as a first-call horn player in the US reggae scene, and is proud to endorse Van Laar Trumpets.

 Glenn began writing original music in 2020, marking the release of his first single “Reggaematical.”
 “Reggaematical” is a tribute to his reggae idols that showcases his bold trumpet tone and strong melodic hooks.
-The title of the track was inspired by his days touring with Trinidadian artist Marlon Asher, where Marlon would frequently use the word “Reggaematical” as the adjective form of “Reggae.”

 Reggaematical” debuted at Number 7 in the Top 10 iTunes Reggae Charts and has since been featured on hundreds of playlists.
 It has also been played on local and international terrestrial radio stations, such as 104.7 KX FM in Laguna Beach, CA and EJazz Radio, the #1 rated online radio station in Uganda.

 After the success of his first single, Glenn’s songwriting has evolved to incorporate his funk as jazz influences, culminating in his newest single, "The Scenic Route" (released Feb 2023.)
-“The Scenic Route” (produced by Glenn Holdaway and Koi Anunta) is comprised of all live instruments and features Chuck Boogie on keys (The Pharcyde), CC Thomas Jr. on bass (Diana Ross), Koi Anunta on violin (In Love & WAR), Liam Roberson on saxophone/flute (Stick Figure), Donnell Spencer Jr. on drums (Stevie Wonder), Carlyle Barriteau on guitar (Bobby Caldwell), and Blake Bartz on percussion (Eureka Sound).
+“The Scenic Route” (produced by Glenn Holdaway and Koi Anunta) is comprised of all live instruments and features Chuck Boogie on keys (The Pharcyde), CC Thomas Jr. on bass (Diana Ross), Koi Anunta on violin (In Love & WAR), Liam Roberson on saxophone/flute (Disney), Donnell Spencer Jr. on drums (Stevie Wonder), Carlyle Barriteau on guitar (Bobby Caldwell), and Blake Bartz on percussion (Eureka Sound).
 Glenn also recruited Vincent Joinville and Pierre Luzy (Ibrahim Maalouf) for mixing and mastering.

 Equipment: